Heaust-ops/engin3/README.md

 ## Nope

-Not even close, But you follow it's progress right here on this repo. or on my twitter @HeaustA
+Not even close, But you can follow it's progress right here on this repo. or on my twitter @HeaustA